Erotica (album): Development

 "Fever"'s inclusion was a "happy accident".
 Madonna and Pettibone were working on "Goodbye to Innocence", a house song that talks about "living at the center of a controversial media storm", but, according to the singer, "[it] just wasn't working [...] the vibe wasn't right".
-When they decided to try and record the song one final time, Madonna started singing bits of Little Willie John's "Fever; she had previously attended a Peggy Lee concert, and her rendition of the song had "made a strong impression on [me]".
+When they decided to try and record the song one final time, Madonna started singing bits of Little Willie John's "Fever"; she had previously attended a Peggy Lee concert, and her rendition of the song had "made a strong impression on [me]".
 Pettibone liked how it sounded, and they decided to record a cover.
-The problem, however, was that neither knew the full lyrics.
+The problem, however, was that neither of them knew the full lyrics.
 Madonna called Seymour Stein from Sire Records and, "within an hour, we had the lyric sheets, the Peggy Lee version, and the original version of the song in our hands".
 "Fever" was the last song to be recorded for Erotica.

 Composition

 Sounds and themes

-Author J. Randy Taraborrelli described Erotica as a "melting pot of nineties urban music ― burgeoning hip-hop and house, partnered with a more conventional synthesizer-based rhythm and blues".
-It is a dance album that incorporates elements from classic disco, modern house, techno, and New Jack Swing.
+Author J. Randy Taraborrelli described Erotica as a "melting pot of nineties urban music — burgeoning hip-hop and house, partnered with a more conventional synthesizer-based rhythm and blues".
+It is a dance album that incorporates elements from classic disco, modern house, and techno.
 Additionally, it marked a departure from the "four-on-the-floor disco romp that listeners came to expect from [Madonna]", focusing instead on "heavy, cold [...] difficult and unpleasant" themes such as homophobia, queerness, female sex and sexuality, "not only in the hottest moments of physical relationships, but in their darker, more intimate instances, particularly in relation to the growing AIDS crisis", as noted by the Portland Mercurys Jeni Wren Strottup.
-It has been referred to as a concept album about looking for romance in a post-AIDS era.
+It has been described as a concept album about Mistress Dita, her alter-ego in the album and in Sex, as a reminder, and mostly about looking for romance in a post-AIDS era.